ipfs/ipfs-blog/src/_blog/shipyard-hello-world.md

 Not quite.
 Better to think of Shipyard as an independent entity in the Protocol Labs Network.

-**What’s on deck for Shipyard?**

-We have an extensive [initiative roadmap](https://ipshipyard.com/initiative-roadmap) and are eager to get more input from the developer community.
-To shout out just a few ideas we’re working on:

-* [Reliable, decentralized, and verified retrieval of CIDs](https://ipshipyard.com/initiative-roadmap/reliable-decentralized-and-trustless-browser-fetching-of-ipfs-content) (content identifiers) in browsers.
-The idea is to allow web browsers to fetch CIDs in a verifiable and trustless manner without being vulnerable to centralized chokepoints.
-* [IPFS for pioneers](https://ipshipyard.com/initiative-roadmap/ipfs-for-pioneers-enable-building-interoperable-ipfs-systems-using-http-protocols).
-We aim to enable the building of interoperable IPFS systems using extremely minimal HTTP-based protocols so that building IPFS-compatible tooling in something like Python (that doesn’t have much IPFS or libp2p tooling today) is super easy and appealing.
-* [Self-service tooling for debugging IPFS request handling](https://ipshipyard.com/initiative-roadmap/self-service-tooling-for-debugging-ipfs-request-handling).
-The idea here is that a user can hit a Boxo-based HTTP gateway and if they experience an error, get a link to download an IPFS request trace.
-They can then use easy tooling locally or centrally hosted to pinpoint the issue.

 **Who maintains and funds this work?**

 We're grateful to Protocol Labs, our anchor financial partner for 2024-2025, for its continued support.
-We’ve also secured significant commitments from other big3 web3 foundations in support of public goods funding to maintain IPFS and libp2p.
+We’ve also secured significant commitments from other notable web3 foundations in support of public goods funding to maintain IPFS and libp2p.
 We’re thankful as well to our early ecosystem supporters and patrons including CoopHive, Pinata, and Fission.

 We’re exploring multiple avenues for financial support, and in keeping with our new community collective approach, we’re thinking in public about what those avenues could be: public goods funding, community grants, commercial services, crypto-native funding, and more.